"Come for the Boating Education...

 waterways safer and will make themselves available to schedule a time and place for the VSC that is

 convenient for the boater.
-Vessel Safety Checks can be performed on any kind of watercraft -- from
+Vessel Safety Checks can be performed on any kind of watercraft -- from kayaks,

-kayaks, canoes, personal watercraft, to large cabin cruisers and sailboats.
+canoes, personal watercraft, to large cabin cruisers and sailboats.

-Boaters that have received the VSC report that the inspection opened their eyes to potential safety
+Boaters that have received the VSC report that the inspection opened their eyes to potential safety hazards

-take command of their own boating safety.
+command of their own boating safety.

 A typical Vessel Safety Check takes approximately twenty minutes.
 At the conclusion of the check, you'll

-receive a copy of the Vessel Safety Check form and - if your vessel successfully meets all the
+receive a copy of the Vessel Safety Check form and - if your vessel successfully meets all the requirements -

-requirements - a VSC decal will be presented on the spot.
+a VSC decal will be presented on the spot.

 To learn where and where the next Vessel Safety Check will take place, or to set-up a time for your

-WE HAVE FUN - Be sure to look at our Photo Album to see the many activities and fun events our
+WE HAVE FUN - Be sure to look at our Photo Album to see the many activities and fun events our squadron

-fellowship with each other, too.
+with each other, too.

 Our monthly meetings include a speaker whose topic is normally related to boating or on-water activities.
+In

-HISTORY - Evansville Bend was organized through the efforts of the Kentucky Lake Squadron and
+HISTORY - Evansville Bend was organized through the efforts of the Kentucky Lake Squadron and District

 We are extremely proud of our squadron because we many members are serving on District 24 various

-committees, and three members have served as District Commander and several others are now serving
+committees, and three members have served as District Commander and several others are now serving on

-their 100th Birthday in 2014.
+Birthday in 2014.
 Click here to read about our history and mission.